 Throughout the film, she functions as an educator, griot, and nurturer.
 Despite teaching from a one-room schoolhouse, she is resourceful and resilient in giving what she believes best equips her students to survive.
 She is shown giving Hushpuppy several herbs to use with her father whenever he faces a health crisis.
 In another scene, she checks on Hushpuppy to find out what she needs when sitting alone in front of the schoolhouse (as no one has picked her up).

-Modernity is situated as a threat that is believed will contaminate and dismantle the residents’ way of life if allowed.
-Modernity is foreign, equated with being adversarial, inimical, and unhelpful.
-But despite this assertion, the residents of The Bathtub come across as imbecilic; even if modern means are the only ones that can save them, they will resist and refuse them.
+Modernity is situated as a threat, a contaminant that will dismantle the residents’ way of life in The Bathtub.
+If allowed.
+Modernity is foreign, equated with being adversarial, inimical and unhelpful.
+However, the residents of The Bathtub come across as imbecilic.
 The attempt to portray the residents as preservationists results in them coming across as ignoramuses.
+Even if modern means are the only ones that can save them, they will resist and refuse them.
 If not accepting the benefits that come with change kills them, so be it.
 Literally.
 For example, Wink vehemently refuses the benefits of medicine, even if it means increasing his longevity for his daughter.
 Early in the film he is seen marching back home from the hospital, still wearing the bracelet and gown issued to him when admitted.
 He rebuffs needed care.
 This will not be the only time he or fellow residents either flee from or flat out refuse help.

-Although ”Beasts” celebrates The Bathtub’s residents’ collective spirit of preservation against modernity, it exacerbates the typecasting of rural residents, characterizing them as too callow to accept help even when facing dire circumstances.
+Although Beasts celebrates The Bathtub’s residents’ collective spirit of preservation against modernity, it exacerbates the typecasting of rural residents, characterizing them as too callow to accept help even when facing dire circumstances.
 Against better judgment to relocate to a safer place, several residents, including Wink and his daughter, choose to remain in The Bathtub during a massive storm.
-Afterwards, those that survived are salvaged, evacuated from the rubble, and relocated to a rescue facility—kicking and screaming.
+Afterwards, those that survived are salvaged, evacuated from the rubble, and relocated to a rescue facility.
+Kicking and screaming.
 At the shelter, they collectively rebuff care.
 The food is different, so Wink admonishes Hushpuppy to not eat it.
 The clothing is different; Hushpuppy is shown uncomfortable and made to feel awkward as she stands still, wearing a clean dress and combed hair.
 Then, unexpectedly, in a hasty mass exodus, several of the residents flee from the “Open Arms” rescue facility.
-Their actions mock inmates breaking out of prison, as they make a run for freedom back to their flooded Bathtub.
 Their actions at the shelter and their fleeing is an exhibit more so of ignorant panic than deliberate calculated rebellion.

 While the film attempts to elevate The Bathtub’s residents’ vigilance and preservation of land and customs as good things, it actually undercuts and undermines these postulations via regional and economic typecasting.
 Residents of The Bathtub, and by implication rural Southerners, are depicted as shiftless, unemployed, and alcoholic.
 In all their vehemence against modernity, the modern invention of alcohol thrives; rivers of it are drunk abundantly and to excess.
 At no time in the movie are the residents shown as resourceful.
-No one is shown working, farming, repairing, etc. While good-intentioned, what occurs instead is a morphing and caricaturing of them as boozy, loutish, and unconcerned.
-Rural southerners of few economic resources do not come across as resourceful, resilient, and innovative, as “make way or “make do” people.
-They are only and simply scavengers of the land succumbing to folly.
+No one is shown working, farming, repairing, etc. These rural southerners of few economic resources do not come across as resourceful, resilient, and innovative, as “make way” or “make do” people.
+While good-intentioned on the part of the filmmakers, what occurs instead is a morphing and caricaturing of them as boozy, loutish, and unconcerned.
+They are displayed singularly as only and simply scavengers of the land succumbing to folly.